TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

 ![Editor symbols](/assets/commonissues/output.png)
 {: refdef}

+Even the official documentation of unreal's visual studio setup recommends turning off the error list, <a href="https://docs.unrealengine.com/5.1/en-US/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/#turnofftheerrorlistwindow" target="_blank"> see documentation here</a>.

 ## Access Violation
 At some point your program might crash and give you an error like the following: